OpenLiberty/iguide-bulkhead/finish/README.txt

 requests is reached and the wait queue is full.
 When the fallback runs, a message displays to allow a customer to schedule an appointment.

-To start and stop the server, issue the following commands from the
-<extract-directory>/sampleapp_bulkhead directory:
-      mvn liberty:start-server
-      mvn liberty:stop-server

 To access the sample application, visit the following URL from your browser:
       http://localhost:9080/bulkheadSample/vfa

-This URL initially shows the following message:
+This URL shows the following message:

       "We are working to connect you with a financial advisor."

 To simulate the asynchronous requests, open multiple tabs with the above link or click on refresh button multiple times.